hidetatz/hidetatz.github.io/data/about.md

 # About

-Hidetatsu is a software engineer mainly focuses on site reliability and backend based in Japan.
+Hidetatsu is a software engineer mainly focuses on reliability, performance, observability and developer experience based in Japan.
-Hidetatsu loves infrastructure, database, transaction, concurrent programming, distributed systems.
+Hidetatsu does infrastructure, database, transaction, concurrent programming and distributed systems.

 [GitHub](https://github.com/dty1er)